Aditya-crypto/Client-Server-Application/README.md

 ## Client-Server Application
-Application of Secure Transmission between client and Server using Principles of System and Network Security.
+Application of Secure Transmission of files between client and Server using Principles of System and Network Security.

-## Language Used:
-Python3
-## OS:
-Linux

 ## Features:
 1. All types of files can be downloaded from server.
-2. Files are transferred Chunk-wise
+2. Files are transferred Chunk-wise, It makes downloading fast
 3. Encrypted Files are transferred and decrypted accordingly on the clientside.
 4. Socket Programming for communication between server and client is used.
-5  3DES Encrytion is used for secure Transmission
+5. 3DES Encrytion is used for secure Transmission
 6. For key generation Deffie Hellman key exchange is used

 ## How To Run Program: